Nationals vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Nationals vs. Astros: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Mauricio Dubon and the Houston Astros will look to outdo Joey Meneses and the Washington Nationals at Minute Maid Park on Tuesday at 8:10 PM ET.
+Alex Bregman and the Houston Astros will play Lane Thomas and the Washington Nationals on Wednesday at Minute Maid Park, at 8:10 PM ET.

-The favored Astros have -275 moneyline odds to win against the underdog Nationals, who are listed at +220.
-Houston is the run-line favorite (-2.5).
-The over/under for the contest is set at 8.5 runs.
+The Astros are -250 moneyline favorites in this matchup with the Nationals (+200).
+A 7.5-run total has been set for the matchup.

 Rep your team with officially licensed Nationals gear!
 Head to Fanatics to find jerseys, shirts, and much more.